 - 1. Open the assessment and tear off the perforated tab on the right side.
 Carefully separate the assessment cover from the answer key. - 2.
-Notice that the key is separated into ten parts by horizontal lines.
-Each part corresponds to one of the ten personality traits measured by the C.S.A.
+Notice that the key has two types of answer choices.
+One has numbers associated with each question, the other has rectangles surrounding the answer choices.